 A Contractor is responsible for ensuring that the same procedures are followed by any Sub Contractors.

 - You must wear a College ID badge at all times.

-- You must adhere to New College Stamford’s safeguarding procedures as outlined above.
+- You must adhere to Stamford College’s safeguarding procedures as outlined above.

 - At the end of the day/job you must sign out at Estates and at the Welcome Zone and return your ID badge.